 In April 2009, an outbreak of a new strain of influenza identified as the Influenza A (H1N1) virus occurred in Mexico resulting in a number of deaths.
 In a matter of weeks, the H1N1 virus had spread internationally but the symptoms in cases outside of Mexico were milder than world health officials had feared with fewer resulting deaths compared to Mexico, the epicentre of the epidemic.
 The spread of the virus worldwide caused the World Health Organization ("WHO") to declare the H1N1 virus outbreak a global pandemic on June 11, 2009.
 However, the WHO in January 2010 said that the pandemic was easing although it warned of a possible new wave of infections in the northern hemisphere in late winter or early spring.
 In August 2010, the WHO declared the H1N1 pandemic officially over but anticipated that localized outbreaks with significant levels of H1N1 transmission might occur.
 The high unpredictability of the future evolution of this new virus and the possibility of a widespread re-occurrence may have a significant impact on global economic activity.
 In 2003, several countries, including China, experienced an outbreak of a highly contagious form of atypical pneumonia known as severe acute respiratory syndrome, or SARS, which severely restricted the level of economic activity in affected areas, including Beijing and Guangdong Province.
 The SARS epidemic in China had an adverse impact on the sale of engines, particularly during the second and third quarters in 2003.
 Although this SARS outbreak was brought under control during 2003, there have been a number of cases reported in China and elsewhere in the Asia region since that outbreak.
-In addition, an infectious strain of influenza known as the Avian flu has also been reported from time to time in China, Hong Kong and other parts of Asia.
-Outbreaks of infectious diseases such as these could adversely affect general commercial activity, which could have a material adverse effect on our financial condition, results of operations, business or prospects.
+In addition, an infectious strain of influenza known as the Avian flu (H5N1) has also been reported from time to time in China, Hong Kong, Vietnam, and other parts of Asia.
+In 2011, several deaths as a result of Avian flu were reported in Indonesia and Vietnam.
+Although according to WHO, the evolution of the H5N1 virus in 2012 will no longer pose an increased risk to public health, po